ukrbublik/react-awesome-query-builder/CONTRIBUTING.md

 - `pnpm clean` - Clean all data that can be re-generated (like `node_modules`, `build`, `coverage`)
 - `pnpm smoke` - Run lint, test, build all packages and examples.
 Recommended before making PR

-Feel free to open PR to add new reusable types/widgets/operators (eg., regex operator for string, IP type & widget).
-Pull Requests are always welcomed :)

 ### Other UI frameworks